silshack/spring2016/_posts/JayYang95/2016-04-21-ProjectUpdate2.md

  - [ ] Cleanly manage states of turtles so that restart function can reset these states
  - [x] Add more enemy turtles

-I didn't have much time since Tuesday to work on this, but I have managed to get a the game so far to pause/resume by pressing "P".
+I didn't have much time since Tuesday to work on this, but I have managed to get the game so far to pause/resume by pressing "P".
 I have also created a text file with some settings for each level, though the file itself is not in use yet.
 I have also created a dictionary to manage game states including level, lives, and number of collected items, but only the "level" key is being used currently to determine how many enemies to spawn and I have created more enemy turtles.
 So far I feel like the milestones I have set are reachable.

 To do list: